 The Altitude Cafe and Deli

 This little place is a great place to grab a sandwich and coffee after shopping at The Altitude Store (See: where to buy groceries).
 There’s very limited seating, so you might not get a place to sit if you’re more than 4 people.
 The places serve all organic and natural foods and drinks and are also a great place to buy cheese, stock, tea, coffee, and snack foods.
 Visit them on Facebook.

 Moksha lifestyle products

-Moksha specializes in high quality natural carrier oil, essential oils, butters, clays and floral waters from all over the world.
-They also sell glycerin, aloe vera gel, dead sea salt and natural colourants.
+Moksha specializes in a high-quality natural carrier oil, essential oils, Butters, clays and floral waters from all over the world.
+They also sell glycerin, aloe vera gel, dead sea salt, and natural colorants.
 Even though they are on the expensive side, they are a brand to be trusted, selling to several major companies in India.
-A long list of their products are USDA Organic certified.
-If you order through email ordering more than 1 litre/kg, they give a discount of 30%.
+A long list of their products is USDA Organic certified.
+If you order through email ordering more than 1 liter/kg, they give a discount of 30%.
 You can buy from their website or contact them.
 Bonus info: if you ask nicely, they will let you come pick up the oils and avoid courier charges.

 No Nasties is 100% organic and fairtrade clothing, which includes ethical packaging and sending.
 It’s a bit on the pricey side, but the clothes are sturdy and great quality.
 As for style, I would say it is a little niche so I wouldn’t be able to stock my whole closet only using No Nasties.
 Non the less, it’s beautifully designed and crafted, and they continuously design new collections.
 You can visit their website here: No Nasties .
 They sell all clothes from their online shop and send pan India.